Amish religious practices: Congregations and districts

 The majority of Old Order Amish congregations do not have church buildings but hold worship services in private homes.
 Thus they are sometimes called "House Amish."
 This practice is based on a verse from the New Testament: "The God who made the world and all things in it, since He is Lord of heaven and earth, does not dwell in temples made with hands..."
 (Acts 17:24).
 In addition, the early Anabaptists, from whom the Amish are descended, were religiously persecuted, and it may have been safer to pray in the privacy of a home.

 Unlike other church congregations whose membership is based on whoever visits, stays and joins, the Amish congregations are based on the physical location of their residence.
 Contiguous properties are encircled with a congregation's physical boundary.
 Each congregation is made up of 25–30 neighboring farm or related families whose membership in the congregation in which their farm is located is the only congregation available for membership.
 Accordingly, each member is also a neighbor.
 There is no "church hopping" from church to church, as is the practice of some outside the Amish Anabaptist community, and relationships are assumed to be long-term.
 With long-term neighbor relationships as the norm, extending over time to include multiple generations as members, the implications have major impacts on relationships.
 Conflict resolution, gossip, grudges, neighborliness, all work to cement relationships vastly different than the socially mobile Protestant church culture.

 Congregations meet every other week for the entire Sunday at a member family's farm.
 Each member family rotates as host so that each year each member family serves as host.
 This practice conforms to the Biblical teaching "to forsake not the assembling of ourselves together, as the manner of some is".

 Congregations own common property in the form of tables, chairs, and wagons to transport them from farm to farm every other week.
-In intervening weeks, time is available to visit a Sunday with family, neighbors, and friends in and outside the congregation of their residence and membership.
+In intervening weeks, time is available to visit family, neighbors, and friends in and outside the congregation of their residence and membership.

 Each congregation's leadership is made up of one of the members serving as bishop, one as the deacon, and one as secretary.
 Each congregation's leadership, over time, differs from other congregations within adjoining districts in teaching, doctrine, protocol, dress, routines.
 Congregation leaders meet with other congregation leaders within the same district from time to time and compare needs, problems, teachings, etc.